 Students must provide evidence of CPR certification at the Basic Life Support Provider CPR.
 This course is designed for healthcare providers who have a duty to respond to medical emergencies.
 A BLS Provider certificate is valid for one year from the date of the course.
 Evidence of annual recertification must be presented each year while in the program.
 Students who do not have current CPR-Healthcare Provider Level certification cannot participate in clinical courses.

 Students in the advanced clinical courses, NURS 580, require Advanced Cardiac Life Support (ACLS).
 Students in the advanced clinical course, NURS 585, require Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Cardiac Life Support (PALS).

 All students admitted to nursing programs must complete a Health Status Declaration (HSD) available on the Faculty of Nursing website.

 Students must have their immunization records reviewed and updated by a healthcare professional.
 The Faculty of Nursing highly recommends that this be done at the University Health Centre.
 Please contact the University Health Centre at 780-492-2612 to make an appointment to have your immunizations reviewed and have this section of the form completed.

 It is the responsibility of the student to ensure that all immunizations remain current while in the Nursing program.
 Clinical experiences may be delayed if requirements are not met.
-Students who will not be proceeding with immunization or serological testing to prove their immunity, must contact the Faculty of Nursing for completion of waiver documentation.
+Students who will not be proceeding with immunization should be aware that clinical agencies may decide that the student cannot participate in clinical experiences at their site.

 5. Police Information Check with vulnerable sector check (Security Clearance Check)